Marriott profit helped by corporate business

-Marriott International Inc MAR.N reported a higher quarterly profit on Wednesday as corporate business strengthened, and the hotelier raised its forecast for a key revenue metric, sending its shares up in extended trading.
+Marriott International Inc MAR.N reported a higher quarterly profit on Wednesday as corporate business strengthened, and the hotelier raised its forecast for a key revenue metric.

 "There is tremendous growth in global travel today," President and Chief Executive Arne Sorenson said in a statement.
-"Travellers are on the road, attending meetings, making sales calls and taking family vacations."
+"Travelers are on the road, attending meetings, making sales calls and taking family vacations."

-Net income was $104 million (64.9 million pounds), or 30 cents a diluted share, in the first quarter ended March 23, compared with $101 million, or 26 cents a share, a year earlier.
+Net income was $104 million, or 30 cents a diluted share, in the first quarter ended March 23, compared with $101 million, or 26 cents a share, a year earlier.
 Marriott bought back 4.2 million common shares in the first quarter.

 Analysts expected profit of 29 cents a share, according to Thomson Reuters I/B/E/S.